Food and Friends Meal Deliveries

 Bethesda Cares Sandwich Lunch Program

 Prepare lunches on Sunday so that the homeless and working poor will have them for Monday.
 Bethesda Cares, Inc. is a community outreach organization for Montgomery County's homeless and working poor.
 It provides box lunches Monday through Saturday at local churches.
 Ohr Kodesh volunteers purchase ingredients, prepare lunches (60 cheese sandwiches, 30 pieces of fruit, 30 cookies) and deliver them each Sunday morning at one of two area churches so Bethesda Cares can distribute them the following day.
 Volunteers are assigned a maximum of two Sundays during the year, except on Yom Tov or during Pesach.
+Please see below for downloadable instructions and schedule.
 Lunch preparation can be done in the comfort of your own home.
 It is a good fit for families with young children.
 If you would like to participate, please contact ashoyer [at] sidley [dot] com (Andy Shoyer).